Nozo × Kimi: Manga

-Volume list
+Volumes

 Original video animation

 A three–episode original video animation (OVA) adaptation was produced by Zexcs and directed by Masato Jinbo.
 The first episode was bundled with the special edition of manga's fourth volume, released on August 18, 2014.
 The second episode was bundled with the special edition of manga's fifth volume, released on November 18, 2014.
 The third and final episode was bundled with the special edition of manga's sixth volume, released on February 18, 2015.

-In May 2021, Sentai Filmworks announced that they had licensed the OVA.
+In May 2021, Sentai Filmworks announced that it had licensed the OVA; it was released on home video on October 19 of that same year.